leonsnill/iberian_conservation/README.md

-# Ursus Arctos
+# Iberian Conservation: Ursus arctos and Lynx pardinus
-GCIB WS 2019/10: Habitat suitability and dispersal mapping of the Cantabrian brown bear (ursus arctos).
+Assessing suitable habitat for the Iberian brown bear (Ursus arctos) and Lynx (Lync pardinus) populations on the Iberian Peninsula.